egaskin/f1l-internship-emulator/README.md

 # Memo
 ## Week 1: Overview

-Key scientific question (KSQ) (directly quoted from [F1L Internship Emulator Week 1](https://www.linkedin.com/pulse/week-1-f1l-internship-emulator-ksq-dean-lee-354ke/))
+Key scientific question (KSQ), quoted from [F1L Internship Emulator Week 1](https://www.linkedin.com/pulse/week-1-f1l-internship-emulator-ksq-dean-lee-354ke/):
 > Using available scRNA-seq data from cancer cell lines, how would you explore the use of the following FDA-approved antibody therapies in additional cancers?
 > - Trastuzumab: Targets HER2 and is used in the treatment of HER2-positive breast and gastric cancers.
 > - Bevacizumab: Targets VEGF and is used for a variety of cancers, including colorectal, lung, glioblastoma, breast, liver, and kidney cancer.

 ### What is single cell RNA-seq (scRNA-seq)?
-Given a collection of cells, scRNA-seq is generally able to do the following for each cell: sequence each captured transcript (mRNA) from the cell's transcriptome and associate those sequenced transcripts with that cell (Jovic et al. 2022).
+Given a collection of cells, scRNA-seq is generally able to do the following for each cell: sequence each captured RNA transcript from the cell's transcriptome and associate those sequenced transcripts with that cell (Jovic et al. 2022).
 Some example applications of scRNA-seq include: understanding the diversity of gene expression cells within a sample/environment (sample heterogeneity), determining how cell behavior varies spatio-temporally (for example, different parts of a tumor responding to oxygen access or drug exposure), comparing expression patterns of cell types (for example, compare immune vs blood vs neuron), discovering rare individual cells in a population (for example, hyper-resistant cancer cells), and tracing lineages of cells (tracking line of parental cells to progenitor cell(s)) (Haque et al. 2017).

 [//]: # (COMMENTS IN MARKDOWN: https://stackoverflow.com/questions/4823468/comments-in-markdown)